Vancouver: International Students

 - A copy of government issued photo ID (must include birth date e.g. drivers licence, passport)

-Once you have completed and gathered all the necessary paperwork, please mail your complete package to the Vancouver Branch.
-Please DO NOT fax your registration package as it will not be accepted.
-Your completed registration package needs to be received no later than November 1, 2017, and your study permit to be provided no later than January 2, 2018.
+Once you have completed and gathered all the necessary paperwork, please mail or email your complete package to the Vancouver Branch.
+Your completed registration package needs to be received no later than May 31, 2018, and your study permit to be provided no later than July 27, 2018.

 Don’t be shy!
 If you have any questions, no matter how big or how small, we welcome you to contact us.
 We reserve time in our schedule to speak with all of our prospective students and are happy to book a phone or Skype appointment with you so that we can answer your questions.
 Call us today!